rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] GP-GPU (CUDA)

 * READ BEFORE USE:
   1. User is not allowed to specify output file.
 Basename of input file will be used for naming output file.
-E.g. nwchem.nw => nwchem.out
+For example, nwchem.nw => nwchem.out
   2. Existing output file whose basename is similar to name of submitting input will be overwritten.
   3. Neither ARMCI Casper, nor MPIPR, and nor GPU/CUDA are supported at this time.